chloevoyer/multi-language-al-folio/README.md

 - [ ] Add icons to skills items
 - [ ] Styling of Interests category
 - [ ] Different colours for entry types in bib
+- [ ] Sort bib entries for talks by date in descending order
+- [ ] Lowercase presentation types
+- [ ] Add originaltitle and formatting for translated presentation titles + remove from bibentry in config.yml
+- [ ] ...
+- [ ] ...
 - [ ] ...